corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 **Flow arguments:**

-- ```networkId``` Custom ID to be given to the new Business Network.
+- `networkId`: Custom ID to be given to the new Business Network.
 If not specified, a randomly selected one will be used.
-- ```businessIdentity``` Optional custom business identity to be given to membership.
+- `businessIdentity`: Optional custom business identity to be given to the membership.
-- ```groupId``` Custom ID to be given to the initial Business Network group.
+- `groupId`: Custom ID to be given to the initial Business Network group.
 If not specified, randomly selected one will be used.
-- ```groupName``` Optional name to be given to the Business Network group.
+- `groupName`: Optional name to be given to the Business Network group.
-- ```notary``` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used.
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 *Example*:
 ```kotlin